Note: This feature is currently in beta.

 You can also hover your mouse over each graph in the waterfall report to see expanded information on request phases and their elapsed times.

 The waterfall report reveals how long each request took and which requests had the most impact on page load time.
-For additional visual representations of performance, click and expand "Show Statistics" directly under the "Preview" tab.

-Jump to next section:
+Jump to Next Section: